Reverse Sneezing in Dogs: What Is It & Why Does It Happen?

 • While it’s generally harmless, reverse sneezing is sometimes a symptom of a more serious respiratory condition or allergy.

-• Most times, you don’t need to take your dog to the vet for reverse sneezing, however, if this is the first time you’ve seen this symptom, or your dog is displaying other unusual symptoms, you might want to call your vet.
+• Most times, you don’t need to take your dog to the vet for reverse sneezing; however, if this is the first time you’ve seen this symptom, or your dog is displaying other unusual symptoms, you might want to call your vet.

-We’re breaking down what causes reverse sneezing in dogs, what treatments are given (if any), and what to expect at the vet.
+To help dog parents learn more about this behavior, we’re breaking down what causes reverse sneezing in dogs, what treatments are given (if any), and what to expect at the vet.

-In most cases, the cause of reverse sneezing is simple irritation of the elongated soft palate.
-The irritation causes a muscle spasm at the back of the throat that can be the result of pollen or other dog allergens, or another foreign body – like nasal mites – in the nasal cavity.
-Reverse sneezing in dogs is more common in breeds with long snouts and brachycephalic dogs such as boxers and bulldogs.
+The irritation may be the result of pollen, other dog allergens, or a foreign body — like nasal mites — in the nasal cavity.
+Reverse sneezing in dogs is more common in breeds with long snouts and brachycephalic dogs such as boxers, bulldogs, pugs, and French bulldogs.

 Diagnosis

-• Antihistamines
+• Antihistamines for allergies

 • Anti-inflammatory medication